Grow Deep Roots With Your Kids. Grow Garlic!

 by Jere Folgert

 "Have you ever grown your own food before?"
 I asked Jake, 10, at a farmers market in Bozeman, Montana.
-It was Saturday morning, and he seemed a little shy as he moved his head from left to right.
-He whispered no. But just two weeks later, Jake planted his first garlic cloves, proudly smiling at his dad.
+It was a cool Saturday morning, and he seemed a little shy as he moved his head from left to right.
+He whispered "NO".
+But just two weeks later, Jake planted his first garlic cloves, proudly smiling at his dad.
 He planted two rows of garlic with only a bit of help.

 “You teach me, I forget.
 You show me, I remember.
 You involve me, I understand,” is a saying E.O.
 Wilson was fond of sharing.